Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles-customization.md

 snippet: defining_profile

 Note that the profile definition does not contain any configuration.
-The actual configuration for the profile is provided in profile behaviors.
+The configuration for the profile is provided in profile behaviors.

 ## Profile behaviors